 \begin{defn} A group homomorphism $H \to G$ from a linear algebraic group $H$ with unipotent radical $U$ to a reductive group $G$ will be called $U$-faithful if its restriction to $U$ is injective. \end{defn}

-Note also that it is crucial here that $G/U$ is quasi-affine; this is true for any unipotent closed subgroup $U$ of the reductive group $G$, but is not true for an arbitrary closed subgroup $H$ of $G$.
+Note also that it is crucial here that $G/U$ is quasi-affine so that the trivial line bundle on $G/U$ is ample; this is true for any unipotent closed subgroup $U$ of the reductive group $G$, but is not true for an arbitrary closed subgroup $H$ of $G$.